MakieOrg/Makie.jl/docs/examples/plotting_functions/pie.md

 ### Other

-Set the axis property `autolimitaspect = 1` to ensure that a circle and not an elipsoid is plottet.
+Set the axis property `autolimitaspect = 1` to ensure that a circle and not an ellipsoid is plotted.

 ## Examples